Financial

 Couple reviewing finances during divorce

 The journey of divorce is often fraught with emotional turbulence, and the task of dividing marital finances, especially debts, can feel like navigating a minefield.
+To avoid costly errors during this process, review our guide on financial mistakes to avoid during divorce.
 You are not alone in feeling this way.
 This guide is designed to bring clarity and actionable strategies to the often-complex process of debt division in divorce.

 The First Crucial Step: Understanding How Debt is Legally Divided